 I didn’t play an active part in the discussion among five friends who belong to the Democratic Party.
 I don’t, so I mostly just listened.
 All five support Sanders for the party’s presidential nomination.The question that started their debate: “Will you vote for Clinton if she gets the nomination?”

-Among the five, only one will vote for the Democratic nominee no matter who it is—I’ll call him Roy.
+Among the five, only one was ready to pledge to vote for the Democratic nominee no matter who it is—I’ll call him Roy.
 He quickly began to argue against the proposition that “Both parties are exactly the same.”
 Yet none of the others had said that.
 In fact, I didn’t notice him respond directly to anything his friends actually said.
 He was completely wrapped up in his debate with the phantom advocate for the idea that both parties are exactly the same.

 After Roy had started several sentences with “When you say that both parties are exactly the same…” two of his friends explicitly denied they believed that.
 It didn’t make a dent in Roy’s illusion–he kept ignoring his friends in favor of the imaginary kook.